zdravkov/kendo-docs/api/wrappers/jsp/panelbar/animation-collapse.md

 ### effects `String`

-A whitespace-delimited string of animation effects that are utilized when a
+A whitespace-delimited string of animation effects that are utilized when a PanelBar item is closed.
+Options include "fadeOut".

 #### Example
     <kendo:panelBar-animation-collapse effects="effects">